fiveai/GFCS/README.md

 ```

 ### Acknowledgement
-This repository is based on ODS original implementation (https://github.com/ermongroup/ODS).
+The main method in this repository is based on the original implementation of SimBA-ODS (https://github.com/ermongroup/ODS).
 We thank the authors for making their code available.